 Have you got the eye for it?

-The first thing you must ascertain is what kind of mudguard your bike can run.
+The first thing you must determine is what kind of mudguard your bike can run.

-If you’re bike has eyelets (or braze-ons as they’re also known), you should be able to run full length mudguards.
+If your bike has eyelets (or braze-ons as they’re also known), you should be able to run full-length mudguards.

 Although the situation has improved greatly, the placement of eyelets on some bikes can leave you wanting (particularly on bikes with disc brakes), so a little bit of jiggery-pokery including bending stays may be in order.